Father, son escape serious injury when massive tree crashes down on car in Gardner

 John and Luke Maciorowski said they were just a few homes away from their driveway when a giant tree fell across the road and onto the front of their Jeep, knocking them both unconscious and leaving them pinned inside the crumpled vehicle.

-His 22-year-old son, Luke, said he managed to kick out the windshield after regaining consciousness and help his trapped father get out and crawl safely.
+His 22-year-old son, Luke, said he was able to kick out the windshield after regaining consciousness and help himself and his trapped father get out.

+They both suffered concussions and Luke sustained a cut to his hand.

 (Copyright (c) 2020 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)